Frequently Asked Questions

 A. That depends on how many courses you take each semester and whether or not you are in a cohort.
 Ordinarily, our program takes about 21 months at the most for cohort students.

-Q. Can I substitute an Independent Study for a course so I don’t have to come to campus that frequently?
+Q. Can I substitute an Independent Study for a course in the program?

-Q. When should I hand in my formal program document and other requirements for the program?
+Q. When should I hand in application requirements for the program?

 A. When you are initially accepted into the program, you will receive a letter indicating the requirements you need to satisfy classification status.
 At this time, you should see the Graduate Advisor for guidance through the required steps and sequence.
 The program document should not be completed and turned in until you have completed two courses with an average of B or better.
 The program document must be signed by the Advisor and Department Chair.
 For those in cohorts, a full-time faculty member is assigned to the cohort to do group advisement.